 What is a Snippet Box

-What can it do to your brand?
+What can it do for your brand?

-Here is an example of the process you need to go through while submitting a Feedback to google on snippet box results.
-I tried a simple Query – How to plant a tree
+Here is an example of the process you need to go through while submitting feedback to google on snippet box results.
+I tried a simple query, “How to plant a tree.”

 Okay great, I am listed in one of those snippet boxes.
 What’s next?

-What should I do to remain in those Snippet boxes?
+What should I do to remain in those snippet boxes?

 What if I don’t want my pages to be featured in a snippet at all?

-Simple, Use <meta name=”googlebot” content=”nosnippet”> tag on your pages of interest.
+Simple.
+Use <meta name=”googlebot” content=”nosnippet”> tag on your pages of interest.
 This will remove all snippets on your page, including those in regular search results.

-How can I optimize for visibility in Google’s Snippet Boxes?
+How can I optimize for visibility in Google’s snippet boxes?

-Now, this is the most important part, it’s not that complicated.
-It’s called 5 Ws and 1H formula 🙂
+Now, this is the most important part; it’s not that complicated.
+It’s called the 5Ws and 1H formula.

-Here are few quick tips:
+Here are a few quick tips:

-2) Who, what, when, where, Why and how (the 5Ws & 1 H) – try organizing your content using these to answer most probable questions your target group of customers might be asking online.
-One can also look at having a product/services focused dedicated FAQ section on homepages of each product/services or offering you may have. the primary objective should be to make your answers as explicit as possible within your content, web pages, paragraphs, infographics, and charts.
+2) Who, what, when, where, why, and how (the 5Ws & 1H) – Try organizing your content using these to answer the most probable questions that your target group of customers may be asking online.
+One can also look at having a product/services-focused FAQ section on the homepages of each product/service you may have.
+The primary objective should be to make your answers as explicit as possible within your content, web pages, paragraphs, infographics, and charts.